seefrye/waaaaagh-list/_notes/Lists/11-7 List/Da Squigbuggy.md

 - **[[Grot Gunner]]:** +1 to hit with Heavy Squig Launcha [[Each time this model makes an attack with a Heavy Squig Launcha, add 1 to that attack’s hit roll.::srs]]
 - **[[Ramshackle]]
 - **[[Riding Shotgun]]:** Can use grenades and other weapons [[Each time a model in this unit shoots, it can shoot with Grenade and Pistol weapons in addition to any other weapon types.::srs]]
+- **[[Squig Mine]]:** One use, 6", deal mortal wounds to a VEHICLE [[Once per turn, at the end of your Movement phase, if this unit has any squig mines remaining, this unit can release one.
+Select one enemy VEHICLE unit that is within 6" of this unit and roll one D6: on a 3-5, that unit suffers D3 mortal wounds.
+On a 6, that unit suffers D6 mortal wounds instead.
+The number of squig mines this unit is equipped with is then reduced by 1.::srs]]
 - **[[Waaagh\|Waaagh!]]**
-- **[[Nitro Squigs]]:** RUKKATRUKK SQUIGBUGGIES model only.
-Each time an attack is made with this model’s heavy squig launcha or squig launcha, add 1 to that attack’s wound roll.
+- **[[Nitro Squigs]]:** +1 to wound with Heavy Squig Launcha [[RUKKATRUKK SQUIGBUGGIES model only.
+Each time an attack is made with this model’s heavy squig launcha or squig launcha, add 1 to that attack’s wound roll.::srs]]

 ---